TheThingsNetwork/lorawan-stack-migrate/README.md

 ### Notes

 - Payload formatters are not exported.
 See [Payload Formatters](https://thethingsstack.io/integrations/payload-formatters/).
-- If you want to export the device frame counters, use the `--ttn.with-frame-counters` option.
+- Exporting a large number of devices may take a long time.
+If you plan on having the devices rejoin on V3, you can speed up the process by setting the `--ttn.without-frame-counters` flag.

 ## Development Environment